metagenomics/denbi-nanopore-training/docs/artic/artic_pipeline/Length_filtering_2.rst

 To perform the filtering for one dataset, we can use the following command::

-  artic guppyplex --skip-quality-check --min-length 400 --max-length 700 --directory ~/workdir/data_artic/basecall_<number>/ --output ~/workdir/data_artic/basecall_filtered_<number>.fastq
+  artic guppyplex --skip-quality-check --min-length 400 --max-length 700 --directory ~/workdir/data_artic/basecall_01/ --output ~/workdir/data_artic/basecall_filtered_01.fastq

-**Perform that step for one dataset only to save time.
+**Perform that step for the first (01) dataset only to save time.
 Do the other datasets later, when there is time left.**

 If you wanted to do that for all datasaets, you could do that in a loop::